Through your support, we are building and developing transformative communities in El Salvador.

 Most teams stay in El Salvador for about 7 days, giving them 1-2 non-working days.
 El Salvador has many fun tourism opportunities and/or relaxing activities in which your group can participate.
 Groups in the past have visited a volcano, went zip lining, and visited the national artisan’s market.
 Speak to your trip leader about what they may have in mind for your trip.
 Each trip participant will receive a guidebook that will list various R&R options.

-Prices vary based on team size and trip duration, but a standard 1 week trip to El Salvador costs between $1,000 – $1500/person.
+Prices vary based on team size and trip duration, but a standard 1 week trip to El Salvador costs between $1400 – $1650 per person.
 That price covers lodging, local transportation including airport pick-up, three meals per day, bottled water, travel health insurance, and a contribution toward building materials.
 Fees do not include airfare, visa fees, tips, or site-seeing (unless otherwise indicated).

-If looking to bring a group contact email@example.com for more details or submit your trip proposal here.
+If looking to bring a group, contact email@example.com for more details and submit your trip proposal here.

 Pricing – What’s included?